Sunday, March 9, 2008

 Once customers sit down at a table, they access one of the channels on the router which must use some algorithm for deciding how to allocate capacity.
 In the new model what will this be?

-— AT&T and Starbucks today announced plans to deliver AT&T Wi-Fi service at more than 7,000 company-operated Starbucks locations across the United States...
+from Starbucks news release on Feb.
+11, 2008 — AT&T and Starbucks today announced plans to deliver AT&T Wi-Fi service at more than 7,000 company-operated Starbucks locations across the United States...
 Starbucks and AT&T will offer a mix of free and paid Wi-Fi offerings at Starbucks stores to meet the needs of both frequent and occasional Starbucks Wi-Fi customers...Beginning this spring, Starbucks Card holders can enjoy up to two hours of free Wi-Fi service per day at Starbucks locations offering Wi-Fi access, while more than 12 million qualifying AT&T broadband and AT&T Internet customers will have unlimited free access to the Wi-Fi service.
 In addition, more than 5 million of AT&T’s remote access services business customers will be able to access Wi-Fi service at Starbucks locations...

 Read more!